dotnet/AspNetDocs/aspnet/web-forms/overview/older-versions-security/admin/building-an-interface-to-select-one-user-account-from-many-vb.md

 [!code-vb[Main](building-an-interface-to-select-one-user-account-from-many-vb/samples/sample8.vb)]

-The `UsernameToMatch` property stores its value it is assigned into the `ViewState` collection using the key �UsernameToMatch�.
+The `UsernameToMatch` property stores its value it is assigned into the `ViewState` collection using the key 'UsernameToMatch'.
 When this property's value is read, it checks to see if a value exists in the `ViewState` collection; if not, it returns the default value, an empty string.
 The `UsernameToMatch` property exhibits a common pattern, namely persisting a value to view state so that any changes to the property are persisted across postbacks.
 For more information on this pattern, read [Understanding ASP.NET View State](https://msdn.microsoftn-us/library/ms972976.aspx).

 Next, update the `BindUserAccounts` method so that instead of calling `Membership.GetAllUsers`, it calls `Membership.FindUsersByName`, passing in the value of the `UsernameToMatch` property appended with the SQL wildcard character, %.